https://cubastudies.org/wp-content/uploads/2011/11/cuba-2009-021.jpg

 If you are interested in this tour:

 INSURANCE: If you are a student or employee of the University, you may be covered by the University’s policy (pending confirmation).
 We will provide details after booking.
-If you are not a student or employee, you will need to acquire travel insurance, Captivating Cuba can advise on this.
+If you are not a student or employee, you will need to acquire travel insurance, Archipelago Choice can advise on this.

 ADD ON WEEK: If you wish to extend your stay in Cuba for an extra week, this may be possible to arrange.
-Please inform Gemma at Captivating Cuba and she will be able to offer packages to suit your needs.
+Please inform Matthew and he will be able to offer packages to suit your needs.

 COVID: Currently there are no restrictions on entry to the country.
 But passengers must have a valid health insurance policy.